 You should beware of using "link farms".
 These are sites that (usually) charge you a small fee to put your link on their service.
 These websites are nothing but a long list of links.
 The search engine spiders know what these sites are.
 At best, you've wasted your money on the link farm.
 At worst, many believe the the search engines rank you lower for using these sites.

-4) Good descriptive page titles and file names: Page names appear at the very top of most web browser windows.
-For this page you will see "Search Engine Optimization - SEO - Ferguson Photography and Design Simi Valley, CA" which describes what our page is about, who we are and where we are.
+5) Good descriptive page titles and file names: Page names appear at the very top of many web browser windows.
+For this page you may see "Search Engine Optimization - SEO - Ferguson Photography and Design Simi Valley, CA" which describes what our page is about, who we are and where we are.
 Because search engine spiders can read this, it does help in search engine rankings.
 File names are less obvious to the viewer, but are read by the spiders.
-Everything from the page's technical file name (seo.php) to the technical file name of the compass image on the page (search.jpg) can be read by the spiders and helps optimization.
+Everything from the page's technical file name (seo.php for this page) to the technical file name of the compass image on this page (search.jpg) can be read by the spiders and helps optimization.

-8) Alt tag descriptions on photographs: These are special tags (coding) intended to help the vision impaired to use the web.
-Along with being important to the vision impaired, they are required for a page to be W3C compliant (see #11 below) and they are read by the search engine spiders.
+10) Alt tag descriptions on photographs: These are special tags (coding) intended to help the vision impaired to use the web.
+Along with being important to the vision impaired, they are required for a page to be handicap compliant (see #11 below) and W3C compliant (see #14 below) and they are read by the search engine spiders.
 That gives us one more place to put keywords and help our search engine optimization.
-Alt tags are far less important than regular text (see #1 above).
+Alt tags are far less important than regular HTML text (see #1 above).

 Some search engines still use the meta description tag as the "text" shown in a search result.
 That tag is still important, but only because viewers who find your site in the search engine may see that text.
-No current spider considers the content of meta tags an important deciding factor in how you get ranked.
+No current spider considers the content of meta tags an important deciding factor in how your site gets ranked.